 - The fear of feeling inferior

-The question to answer is: why do people have these fears and how do these fears reflect in their behavior?
+The question to answer is: why do people have these fears, and how do these fears reflect in their behavior?
 This really touches on psychology and how we as humans behave in different situations.
 For example, when you take a good look at Maslow’s Hierarchy of Needs and map these fears to this hierarchy, it starts to make sense.

 Maslow described the human needs in his five-stage model.
 The phases describe what motivates us to grow.
 When a phase is met, you grow to the next phase to eventually end up in the fifth phase.
 Within the first four phases we are motivated because our needs are unmet.
 And the longer it takes to meet them, the more motivated we become.
 When the need is met, the motivation decreases.
 The fifth phase works the other way around.
 The fifth phase describes a longing for growth or fulfilled being.
-It is hard to get into the fifth phase, because progress is often
+It is hard to get into the fifth phase because progress is often

-disrupted by a failure to meet lower level needs.
-And quite often the failure is coming from within, caused by actions based on fear.
+disrupted by a failure to meet lower-level needs.
+And quite often, the failure is coming from within, caused by actions based on fear.

 Another element is that nobody wants to be alone.
 Humans are social beings.
 We want to belong to a group.
 This starts when we are kids.
-It doesn’t matter whether we want to belong to the popular, the alternative or the geeks, but we want to belong.
+It doesn’t matter whether we want to belong to the popular, the alternative, or the geeks, but we want to belong.
 If we belong to a group, we do not want to be kicked out.
 If we say the wrong things or propose a strange solution, what might they think?
 Will we still belong?
 These examples refer to the fear of feeling embarrassed and the opinion of others.

-When we climb up to the fourth phase, esteem, the behavior starts to shift towards status, respect and recognition.
+When we climb up to the fourth phase, esteem, the behavior starts to shift towards status, respect, and recognition.
 Once there, the fear of feeling inferior is looming.
 Doing things that do not fit our status might harm us.
 For example, a CEO might think that cleaning out the

 dishwasher or helping out to install a new PC is not appropriate.
 While the Maslow hierarchy describes real human needs and the fears describe the protective behavior that comes with it, the question should be asked whether the behavior that people expose contributes to achieving a

 company’s goals.
 In our modern society with educated generations, the exposed behavior is usually not the way to fight the fear.
-So why are people behaving the way they do, even it is not constructive?
+So why are people behaving the way they do, even if it is not constructive?

 Fixed and Growth Mindset